Racka: Efficient Hungarian LLM Adaptation on Academic Infrastructure: Results and Analysis

 \subsection{Tokenizer Performance}

 The primary goal of our tokenizer adaptation was to improve the encoding efficiency for Hungarian without degrading performance on the high-resource languages present in the base model.
-We evaluated this using \textit{subword fertility}, which is the average number of tokens required to represent a single whitespace delimited word.
+We evaluated this using \textit{subword fertility}, which is the average number of tokens required to represent a single whitespace delimited word \citep{acs-etal-2021-evaluating}.

 The results measured on the validation documents, presented in Table \ref{tab:tokenizer-results}, confirm the success of our adaptation strategy.
-For Hungarian, the \racka{} tokenizer demonstrates a substantial improvement over the original Qwen-3 tokenizer.
+For Hungarian, the \racka{} tokenizer demonstrates a substantial improvement over the original Qwen3 tokenizer.
 Subword fertility was reduced by over $46\%$, from $3.13$ down to $1.66$.
-This means that, on average, the same Hungarian text can be represented with almost half of the original Qwen tokens, leading to direct improvements in inference efficiency and latency.
-Crucially, this gain did not come at the same expense of performance on other languages with slight increase for German and a less than $24\%$ fertility increase for English.
+This means that, on average, the same Hungarian text can be represented with almost half of the original Qwen tokens, leading to direct, in most cases linear improvements in inference efficiency and latency.
+Crucially, this improvement in Hungarian was achieved with only modest trade-offs for other languages: fertility increased by less than 13\% for German and 24\% for English.
 This indicates that our vocabulary extension successfully preserved the efficiency for high-resource languages.